ShanEllis/website_Ellis/content/blog/2020-07-06-incoprorating-ethics-into-a-data-science-course.md

 #### Assignments

 Within assignments, we can also have students practice a skill while also considering ethics.
 For example, in COGS 108 Data Science In Practice, we use an assignment where students have to wrangle a number of datasets, and in doing so are able to identify individuals in the dataset.
-Then, we ask students to de-anonymyze the data.
+Then, we ask students to de-anonymize the data.
 This allows us to, in a very real way, discuss data privacy.
 We explicitly demonstrate how "anonymized" data are not always as anonymous as we intend, while also getting students a lot of practice with data wrangling.

 #### Readings